Check If an URL is Internal or External in JavaScript/TypeScript

 const base = new URL(`${window.location.protocol}//${window.location.host}`);

-Create a function that takes an url argument, returns boolean for whether the URL is internal:
+Create a function that takes an url argument, returns a boolean value for whether the URL is internal:

 • JavaScript